m-kovalsky/ModelAutoBuild/README.md

 7.)
 Open the Command Prompt.

 8.)
 Run the ExcelToTextMaster program as shown below.
-The folder used for each of the two parameters below should be the same folder used in Step 1.
+The first parameter is the ExcelToTextMaster program, the second is the file path of the ModelAutoBuild Excel file.

     Here is an example: